godycnyama/ShoppingListApp/README.md

 - `DELETE /api/v1/shoppinglists/{shoppingListID}/items/{id}`: Delete item from shopping list.
 - `POST /api/v1/shoppinglists/{shoppingListID}/items/{id}/photo`: Add photo to shopping list item.
 - `GET /api/v1/shoppinglists/{shoppingListID}/items/{id}/photo/{fileName}`: Get shopping list item photo.

+## Security
+- This API is OAuth2.0 secured using Auth0 as the authentication provider.
+In order for one to test it, one needs to attach a Bearer Tokento the authorization header.
+I can make a manually generated token available for testing purposes.